isabella232/biid-auth-tree-node/README.md

 ![image](/images/create_tree.png)

-8. Add 3 tree nodes: Start, Username Collector, Biid Authentication Initiator.
+8. Add 3 tree nodes: Start, Username Collector, and Biid Authentication Initiator.
 9. Connect them as shown in the image below.

 ![image](/images/biid_auth_init.png)

-10. Select the **Biid Authentication Initiator** node and set the **Entity Key** from step 4, **App API Key** from step 5.
-Set **Biid API Server URL** based on your biid server location - it should be like `https://api.integration-biid.com`.
-Set **Attribute** that should be taken from Forgerock user as biid user, default is same username `sn`.
+10. Select the **Biid Authentication Initiator** node.
+Enter values for the **Entity Key** (saved in Step 4) and the **App API Key** (saved in step 5).
+Set the **Biid API Server URL** to your biid server location NB the URL should be similar to the following `https://api.test-biid.com`.
+Set the **Attribute** to be used for the Biid username.
+Setting it to the default value of `sn` will mean that the Forgerock username will be used.
 11. Add 5 nodes: Polling Wait Node, Biid Authentication Decision, Retry Decision Limit, Failure and Success.
+Connect them as shown in the image below.
 12. Select the Polling Wait Node and set **Seconds To Wait** to 15.
 13. Select the Retry Decision Limit and set the **Retry Limit** to 4.

 ![image](/images/biid_auth_flow.png)

 14. Save changes.
-15. You can test the Biid authentication tree by accessing this URL in your browser `https://YOUR_AM_SERVER HERE/openam/XUI/?realm=/#login/&service=biid`.</br>
+15. You can now test the Biid authentication tree by accessing the following URL in your browser : `https://YOUR_AM_SERVER HERE/openam/XUI/?realm=/#login/&service=biid`.</br>
-16. Enter your username and hit enter.
-An authentication request will be send to biid app through the AM authentication tree.
-Biid will verify you username and keys.
-If everything is correct you should get an authentication request on your phone.
+16. When prompted enter the username and hit return.
+An authentication request will be sent to the biid app through the AM authentication tree.
+Biid will then verify the username and keys and if everything is correctly configured, an authentication request will appear on the device.

 ![image](/images/demo_auth.png)